-Two of my daughter’s favorite resources are the Montessori Pythagoras Board and my Multiplication Chart printable.
+Two of my daughter’s favorite math resources are the Montessori Pythagoras Board and our free Bilingual Multiplication Chart printable.
 They can be used together, with the chart as a control for the Pythagoras Board, or separately as a learning resource for children learning multiplication.

 This post has Amazon affiliate links.
 Please see our disclosure policy for further details.